 egw->>egw: check action against ACL

-alt allowed action
+alt If action allowed

 egw->>broker: send message

-else blocked action
+else If action blocked

 egw -x client: forbidden